ASC_CPU_LOG

 Input

-Variable argument list, which contains a variable number of arguments with variable types.
-The number and types of the arguments must match the number and types of the % tags in the format control string.
-Each argument will replace the corresponding % tag in the format string to achieve the expected output effect.
+Additional parameters, which are a list of parameters with variable quantity and types.
+The number and types of parameters must match the number and types of % tags in the format control string.
+Each parameter replaces the corresponding % tag in the format string to achieve the expected output effect.

 Returns